Xorsiphus/Some-Android-App4me/README.md

 ## Available Scripts

-In the project directory(SomeUtilsApp), you can run:
+In the project directory(./SomeUtilsApp), you can run:

 ### `npm install`